ivoanastacio/example-dropwizard-service/README.md

 example-dropwizard-service
 ==========================

-Example webservice using the Dropwizard framework with Elasticsearch and H2 as the storage backends
+Example webservice using the Dropwizard framework with Elasticsearch and H2 as the storage backends.